appable0/AmbientAddons-CT/README.md

-# AmbientAddons-CT
+# ~~AmbientAddons-CT~~
 A collection of QOL features for Hypixel Skyblock in a ChatTriggers module, largely related to dungeons.

-A Forge version may or may not be made at some later point.
+## Discontinuation
+**The ChatTriggers module has been discontinued.
+Further support and new features will continue for the Forge mod available at [appable0/AmbientAddons](https://github.com/appable0/AmbientAddons).**

-## Commands
+### Commands
 * /ambient: open main settings GUI
 * /moveCat: move catplague's wonderful cat.
 * /movePing: move the ping and TPS display.